 We can look at the numbers and say Aaron Jones needs to play more, but is it the coaches fault that he doesn’t?
 I would think that NFL coaches realize having your best players on the field maximizes their team’s chances of winning.
 Maybe Aaron was just relying on talent, and couldn’t learn the entire playbook.
 Maybe Aaron just can’t pass block.
 Maybe he rubbed coaches the wrong way.
 Maybe he had poor practice habits.
 Maybe they were protecting him, by limiting him.
 I don’t know the actual reasons.
 Yes, this is all just posturing, but he wasn’t on the field when the Packers needed him most.
 All of the blame can’t go to the coaches.

 Argument number three: Effectiveness.
 This may seem silly, as a running back carrying the ball to the tune of 5.5 YPC is certainly effective, right?
 Well, how many games did the Packers win with Aaron Jones running the ball this year?
 Four.
 The answer is four.
 How many points per game did the Packers put up with Aaron Jones at running back?
-279. Divide that by the 12 games he played, and the answer is a little over 23 PPG.
+Well, they put up 279 total points in his games played.
+Divide that by 12 (games played) and the answer is a little over 23 PPG.
 Nothing to write home about.
 In today’s NFL, that’s about average.
 Not too great, but not too bad.
 How many drives did he keep alive?
 How much clock did he kill when the Packers needed to?
 Not much.

 The Green Bay Packers M.O. is to draft the best player available, regardless of position, and use them throughout their rookie contracts and that’s it.
 Only a select few receive the big money contract extensions.
 Davante Adams (drafted to be the 4th or 5th WR) and David Bakhtiari (drafted as a backup LT) are a couple that come to mind.
 Running backs?
 Never.
 Not in my lifetime have the Packers given a huge deal to a running back, much less keep a guy longer than 4-5 years.
 We’re coming on Year 3 for Aaron Jones.